11/30/08

 One of the best parts about being a worship leader is spending time with students/young adults who share that same calling.
 Most of us (30's and above) probably remember being young and interested in worship and having few, if any, mentors in worship.

-long way from joining the revolution.
+When I was 15 years old, the worship movement was just starting to hit my little hometown and my church was a long way from joining the revolution.
 That's why I love hanging out with young worship leaders now.
 I am encouraged by their passion for worship and I get to share what little knowledge I have with them.

 Lately, though, I've been noticing the absence of a critical component in my worship discussions with young leaders – PRAYER.